 Naturally, academics will be the focus of your graduate career at JMU.
 However there is much more to student life than the classroom.
 We want our graduate students to lead balanced and engaged lives in and out of the classroom.
 Listed here are numerous resources, organizations, and activities to help you be successful here, and after JMU.

 JMU does not have on-campus housing for graduate students.
 Most graduate students find off campus apartments.
 A good place to start looking is the JMU Office of Off-Campus Living (OCL).
 If you have trouble finding a place, contact the OCL.
 They know of apartments that are rented primarily to graduate students.
 They also maintain a directory that includes the property location, contact information, and other pertinent information. http://www.jmu.edu/ocl firstname.lastname@example.org 540-568-6071 by AIM (instant messenger) – AskOCL

 Downtown Harrisonburg also offers many apartment living options.
 Harrisonburg Downtown Renaissance keeps a webpage of downtown apartment complexes, all of which are more appropriate for a more mature student.

-If you are new to JMU, you should consider perusing the JMU Student Handbook.
-Although this document was created with undergraduate students in mind, it contains the University Honor Code as well as other important university policies that may be of interest to you as a new graduate student.
+As a student at JMU, you should consider perusing the JMU Student Handbook.
+Although this document was created with undergraduate students in mind, it contains the University Honor Code as well as other important university policies that may be of interest to you as a graduate student.

 JMU campus police publish annual crime reports available for review by JMU community.
 They can be accessed on the public safety web site.